(with thanks to Craig Law, onetime cyclocross novice)

 It varies by category, with the longest lasting one hour.
 What that means is that the number of laps is determined mid-race based on lap times to that point.
 Once the race winner has completed his/her final lap, everyone behind him/her will finish regardless of their lap count.
 Cyclocross races are based on the leaders, not a specific time or distance.

 On race day, when should I get there?

 There is no on-site, race day registration.
 All registration for all races must be done online through CCNbikes.com.
 Single day entrants who are pre-registered must pick up their race numbers and bike chip well before the start of their race, before the first race or between races, not during a race.
 Season entrants will only pick up their numbers and chip once and use them for the complete season.
 After that, season riders simply have to show up for the start of their races.

 Both day entrants and season riders must show a valid UCI licence or OCA Citizen Permit in order to obtain their numbers.
-We will have a record of riders who have purchased a single day license.

 While there is no check-in for series entrants, it’s never a bad idea to pre-ride the course.
 Please note, however, that warm up rides are only permitted when other races are fully completed.

 What happens if I can’t finish the race?

 You must go to the finish line and tell the time keepers that you are quitting.
 This will help them with compiling the results and will make them aware of any issues that occurred during the race.
 Please do not approach the finish line with your bike and chip as it will result in a rogue reading on the timing system.

 Do I need to ride a cross bike to race?